At Parker Cottage Guest House, we are passionate about the people of this country and their development. We show our commitment in several ways:

 Staffing and employment

-Our permanent staff at Parker Cottage both benefit from at least 100% more than the minimum wage for the industry, stipulated by the state.
+Our permanent staff at Parker Cottage both benefit from at least 50% more than the minimum wage for the industry and many much more than that.
 Our temporary staff also receive at least 25% higher wages than the minimum wage for the industry.
+We also guarantee our permanent staff 12 month contracts at 100% salaries, which is unusual in seasonal locations like Cape Town

 Our staff are actively encouraged to try their hand at new areas of the business, such as stock taking, linen control and so on.
 Our aim is to turn our cleaners into maids into housekeepers into managers with staff who work for them.
 When we find staff have strength in a particular area, we organise more training and build on their success.